Charancherry5/Charancherry5/README.md

 ## Contact

-Feel free to reach out to me at charan@example.com or connect with me on LinkedIn and E-mail.
+Feel free to reach out to me or connect with me on LinkedIn and E-mail.

 [Email Me](charanmandi970@gmail.com)
 [LinkedIn](https://www.linkedin.com/in/m-charan-28108a1b6/)